-In this guide, we provide an overview of how to implement ISO/IEC 27001:2013 for companies that decided to proceed with this process.
-We will cover key implementation milestones and challenges, along with some useful tips on how to avoid common traps.
+In this guide, we provide an overview of how to implement ISO/IEC 27001:2022 for companies that decide to proceed with this process based on Iterasec more than five years of experience as a trusted compliance partner.
+We will cover key implementation milestones and challenges, along with the benefits of ISO 27001 implementation and some useful tips on how to avoid common traps.

 What is ISO 27001?